When you go no contact with a narcissist.

-The first step to breaking free and recovery from narcissistic abuse, once you are out safely is no contact it’s not always possible to do no contact if you can this is the best thing you can do, if not it’s grey rock.
-Yet so many people do get a little stuck in the no contact stage.
-Whether it’s due to the need for closure, self-esteem issues, the trauma bond a need to seek revenge, not being able to let go, allowing the narcissist to contact you by not blocking them, or you find ways to contact them.
-You are far from alone, this, however, will only keep you trapped in the endless cycle of misery and pain that comes with a toxic relationship, yes it takes practice.
+The first step to breaking free and recovering from narcissistic abuse.
+Once you are out safely is no contact.
+It’s not always possible to do no contact.
+If you can, this is the best thing you can do.
+If not, it’s grey rock.
+Yet, so many people do get a little stuck in the no contact stage.
+Whether it’s due to the need for closure, self-esteem issues, the trauma bond, a need to seek revenge, not being able to let go, allowing the narcissist to contact you by not blocking them, or you find ways to contact them.
+You are far from alone.
+This, however, will only keep you trapped in the endless cycle of misery and pain that comes with a toxic relationship.
+Yes, it takes practice.
 It is a learning curve.
-Some people do get it straight away, for others it takes time, start with telling yourself after you’ve achieved one day no contact you will reward yourself, whatever that reward is for you to keep you on track, then think of something to reward yourself after seven days again after fourteen days, then after one month, and keep your mind focused on that reward or that treat, whatever it is for you.
+Some people do get it straight away.
+For others, it takes time.
+Start with telling yourself after you’ve achieved one day of no contact.
+You will reward yourself, whatever that reward is for you, to keep you on track, then think of something to reward yourself after seven days, again after fourteen days, then after one month, and keep your mind focused on that reward or that treat, whatever it is for you.
 You’re not allowed it if you break no Contact, then keep going until your mind can see that life without the narcissist is much more peaceful, joyful and happy.
 As humans, most of us are incredibly creative in our ability to deny the negative consequences of our own actions and choices.
-No, you did not deserve the Abuse, no one deserves the Abuse, and with the added toxic words from their gaslighting, projection, blame-shifting and other manipulation methods, our minds end up with so many different confusing stories.
+No, you did not deserve the Abuse, no one deserves the Abuse, and with the added toxic words from the narcissists gaslighting, projection, blame-shifting and other manipulation methods, our minds end up with so many different confusing stories.
 So if we give ourselves a positive reward, it helps us through this no contact step.

-Sometimes going no contact isn’t the hard part, it’s the guilt we feel, if it’s the other parent to our children, a friend, ex-partner, our own parents or siblings, as we care and build a bond we can feel a large amount of guilt, depending on to what extent you’ve been through, some can just feel anger and resentment, or we can work through both, these are both normal emotions after a narcissistic relationship, I’ll add links at the bottom for more information on these.
+Sometimes going no contact isn’t the hard part.
+It’s the guilt we feel, if it’s the other parent to our children, a friend, ex-partner, our own parents or siblings, as we care for and build a bond, we can feel a large amount of guilt, depending on what extent you’ve been through, some can just feel anger and resentment, or we can work through both, these are both normal emotions after a narcissistic relationship.

 If you have already tried no contact or grey rock and broken it, you might already know all too well that we are the ones who pay the price for breaking No Contact.
 Our only hope for true recovery and freedom is by taking those baby steps each.
 Every day, riding out the storms of the times we want to reach out, the times we want to defend ourselves to the mass smear campaigns and those feelings of withdrawal and the cravings most of us do have at the start for contact with the narcissist that you may well have early on in the process.
-The steps to losing your narcissist and indeed withdrawing from them are the same as quitting any other addictive substances.
-Your addiction and the thoughts and feelings it produces in you is nothing to be ashamed of at all, and you are far from alone in how you feel.
+The steps to losing the narcissist and indeed withdrawing from them are the same as quitting any other addictive substance.
+Your addiction and the thoughts and feelings it produces in you are nothing to be ashamed of at all.
+You are far from alone in how you feel.
 Yet it is something you need to, and you will overcome.
-We have a great ability within ourselves to alter our own mindsets and recreate ourselves, and you have a greater chance of doing so, by sticking to no contact or grey rock.
-So you can lift the brain fog and the toxic spell they put us under, to day by day start seeing clearly and thinking clearly for ourselves, while starting then using your present to focus on creating a much happier future for you.
+We have a remarkable ability within ourselves to alter our own mindsets and recreate ourselves, and you have a greater chance of doing so by sticking to no contact or grey rock.
+So you can lift the brain fog and the toxic spell they put us under, to day by day, start seeing clearly and thinking clearly for ourselves while starting then using your present to focus on creating a much happier future for yourself.

 What is and how to implement no contact.

 1. Blocking them from your mobile phone.
 Some phones no longer allow the complete blocking of numbers.
-Do not listen to any voicemails left by the narcissist as tempting as this may be.
+Do not listen to any voicemails left by the narcissist, as tempting as this may be.
 Save them in case you need to them for a possible harassment/stalking, non-molestation or restraining orders.
 Some phone plans allow you to call your service provider and block numbers through them using a password.
 Let a friend or family member handle the password so that you won’t have the ability to unblock the narcissist’s number.
 Sometimes you might have to take the step just to get a new number and let all your contacts know, don’t tell those who you suspect might inform the narcissist of your new number.
-This method has proven highly successful for many people who had problems maintaining No Contact and unblocked the narcissist from their phones during moments of weakness, again please don’t worry if you’ve had those moments, it’s ok just like learning anything keep going until you succeed.
+This method has proven highly successful for many people who had problems maintaining No Contact and unblocking the narcissist from their phones during moments of weakness.
+Again please don’t worry if you’ve had those moments.
+It’s ok, just like learning anything.
+Keep going until you succeed.

-2. Blocking them from your email accounts.
+2. Blocking the narcissist from your email accounts.
 If you feel the need to explain what you are doing, then send them a final email immediately before blocking them.
 I would recommend not explaining, but some of us find it easier to do so.
-Don’t look for a reply, because doing so will only lead to more crazy-making.
+Don’t look for a reply because doing so will only lead to more crazy-making.
 Don’t talk yourself into thinking you can negotiate with them.
 All you’ll ever get in return is blame-shifting, project and all the other forms of psychological manipulation that you’ve been subjected to so many times before.
-I shall add the link at the bottom to explain why they always think they are right.

-3. Blocking them from all of your social networks This includes Facebook, Instagram, Skype, Snapchat, Facetime, youtube, Pinterest. eBay etc. Make a complete list of all the networks you use and remove them from all of them, and some narcissists have been known to contact through eBay and YouTube.
-So if you can not block close the accounts and open new ones, yes it’s annoying, but short term pain for long term gain.
-Many of us have a hard time hitting the unfriend button on the narcissist on our social media networks.
-Then hitting delete and block.
-This usually due to two things.
+3. Blocking them from all of your social networks, including Facebook, Instagram, Skype, Snapchat, Facetime, youtube, Pinterest, TikTok, eBay, LinkedIn￼ etc. Make a complete list of all the networks you use and remove them from all of them, and some narcissists have been known to contact through eBay and YouTube.
+So if you can not block, close the accounts, and open new ones, yes, it’s annoying, but short term pain for long term gain.
+Many of us have a hard time hitting the unfriend button on the narcissist on our social media networks and then hitting delete and block.
+This is usually due to two things.
 First, most of us believe it’s cruel.
-If you find yourself with this thought, write down all those times you’ve needed them, and they were not there for you.
-You’d do well to recognise the fact that, for all the sympathy you may show the narcissist, they are plotting ways to get to you, some will use social media to show you their replacement of you and how well they are apparently treating them.
+If you find yourself with this thought, write down all those times you’ve needed them and they were not there for you.
+You’d do well to recognise the fact that, for all the sympathy you may show the narcissist, they are plotting ways to get to you.
+Some will use social media to show you their replacement of you and how well they are apparently treating them.

-Another reason that you may find it’s hard to block the narcissist from your social networks is that it might not feel ready or and you may not be fully prepared to completely and permanently remove them from your life, NO CONTACT can feel like a death only they are still alive.
+Another reason that you may find it’s hard to block the narcissist from your social networks is because you might not feel ready, or you may not be fully prepared to completely and permanently remove them from your life.
+NO CONTACT can feel like a death.
+Only they are still alive.
 In many ways, it is like one, the person you thought they were, the dreams you were sold and were never delivered.
 You have to remove negative and toxic people from your life for your own sanity.
 Remember that the person you loved and who is now gone from your life was really just an illusion, anyway.
-Start creating new dreams for you, and focusing on making those a reality as you can, you’re in charge of your mind, and your life now is the time to take back control of you.
+Start creating new dreams for yourself and focusing on making those a reality as you can.
+You’re in charge of your mind and your life.
+Now is the time to take back control of you.

-4. Do not answer the door if they come over as the abusive narcissist will often do just that when they have no other ways or means of contacting you.
-But don’t be fooled by them, do not open the door it only shows the narcissist that they are still inside your head, which is all they really want, We can often feel and think that ignoring them is being unkind and cruel.
-Still, if you open the door, they will be validated in their idea that you are inferior and easy to fool and that they genuinely are superior and can do as they please.
-Ignore those feelings and remember just how baldly they’ve treated you and let you down, not been there for you when you truly needed them, that they do it to cause you psychological pain, you are doing it to remove that pain from your life.
+4. Do not answer the door if they come over, as the abusive narcissist will often do just that when they have no other way or means of contacting you.
+But don’t be fooled by them, do not open the door.
+It only shows the narcissist that they are still inside your head, which is all they really want.
+We can often feel and think that ignoring them is being unkind and cruel.
+Nevertheless, if you open the door, they will be validated in their idea that you are inferior and easy to fool and that they genuinely are superior and can do as they please.
+Ignore those feelings and remember just how baldly they’ve treated you and let you down, not been there for you when you truly needed them, that they do it to cause you psychological pain.
+You are doing it to remove that pain from your life.
 If they are persistent and continue knocking on your door, walk away from it, go to a far room.
 Call the police.
-Which can be challenging to do, but it’s hard for police to gain enoughevidence to charge these people, so building up that record of their games helps you in the future.
-You are taking a stand, all they want is power and control, so those who persist, don’t think that they are doing it because they love or care, they are doing it either because they want to use you for something, or realise they are losing control of you.
+This can be challenging to do, but it’s hard for police to gain enough evidence to charge these people, so building up that record of their games helps you in the future.
+You are taking a stand.
+All they want is power and control, so those who persist don’t think they are doing it because they love or care.
+They are doing it either because they want to use you for something or realise they are losing control of you.